 ORNL’s user facilities offer a diverse set of tools for experiments across a range of fields, including biology, materials and energy sciences, physics, engineering, and chemistry.
 Learn more about ORNL’s user facilities.
 Data reflects fiscal year 2020 except for scientific publications, which covers 2016–2020.
 Partner stories reflect work conducted from 2016 to present.

-ORNL and Ramaco Carbon are innovating ways to transform coal to advanced carbon products and materials.
-For example, ORNL researchers have created and tested two methods for transforming coal into the scarce mineral graphite to use in batteries for electric vehicles and grid energy storage.
-They are now scaling up the technology in partnership with Ramaco, which has metallurgical coal mines in West Virginia.
+ORNL and Ramaco Carbon are innovating ways to transform coal into advanced carbon products and materials.
+ORNL researchers have created and tested two methods for transforming coal into the scarce mineral graphite to use in electric vehicle batteries and grid energy storage.
+They are now scaling up the technology in partnership with Ramaco, which has a research facility near Sheridan, Wyoming, where it plans to build a new manufacturing facility.
 ORNL is also working with the company to develop methods for manufacturing coal-derived carbon fiber with high surface area for use in industrial smokestack filters.
-This project utilizes expertise from the ORNL Carbon Fiber Technology Facility, DOE’s only designated user facility offering a customizable platform to validate new carbon fiber technologies at semi-production scale.
-Learn more about energy research at ORNL.
+This project leverages expertise from the ORNL Carbon Fiber Technology Facility, DOE’s only designated user facility that offers a customizable platform to validate new carbon fiber technologies at semiproduction scale.

 For more information, contact [email protected].